Ningbo Zhejiang, China Travel Guide

 Modern venues generally offer better accessibility.

-Dedicated English resources for accessible travel in Ningbo are scarce.
+Dedicated English resources for travel with accessibility needs in Ningbo are scarce.

 Ningbo Metro stations feature contemporary design and clear layouts.